wooheemusic/old-puppets/README.md

       }
 ```

-`annotationLoader` should be handled before the babel loader does
+`annotationLoader` should be handled before the babel loader.

 ## @ComponentScan